encode/django-rest-framework/docs/api-guide/parsers.md

 ## FileUploadParser

 Parses raw file upload content.
-Returns a `DataAndFiles` object.
-Since we expect the whole request body to be a file content `request.DATA` will be None, and `request.FILES` will contain the only one key `'file'` matching the uploaded file.
+The `request.DATA` property will be an empty `QueryDict`, and `request.FILES` will be a dictionary with a single key `'file'` containing the uploaded file.

-The `filename` property of uploaded file would be set to the result of `.get_filename()` method.
-By default it tries first to take it's value from the `filename` URL kwarg, and then from `Content-Disposition` HTTP header.
-You can implement other behaviour be overriding this method.
+If the view used with `FileUploadParser` is called with a `filename` URL keyword argument, then that argument will be used as the filename.
+If it is called without a `filename` URL keyword argument, then the client must set the filename in the `Content-Disposition` HTTP header.
+For example `Content-Disposition: attachment; filename=upload.jpg`.

+**.media_type**: `*/*`

+##### Notes:

+* The `FileUploadParser` is for usage with native clients that can upload the file as a raw data request.
+For web-based uploads, or for native clients with multipart upload support, you should use the `MultiPartParser` parser instead.
-Note that since this parser's `media_type` matches every HTTP request it imposes restrictions on usage in combination with other parsers for the same API view.
+* Since this parser's `media_type` matches any content type, `FileUploadParser` should generally be the only parser set on an API view.

-Basic usage expamle:
+##### Basic usage example:

     class FileUploadView(views.APIView):
         parser_classes = (FileUploadParser,)